BearWare/toolchain/README.md

 3. ACE (Required by all platforms)
 4. gas-preprocessor (Required by iOS)
 5. ffmpeg (Required by Linux, macOS, Android)
-6. libvpx (Required by Linux, macOS, Windows, Android)
+6. libvpx (Required by all platforms)
 7. ogg (Required by Linux, macOS, Windows, Android)
 8. opus (Required by all platforms)
 9. opus-tools (Required by Linux, macOS, Windows, Android)